ipfs/kubo/docs/experimental-features.md

 ### Road to being a real feature

 - [ ] Needs p2p streams to graduate from experiments
-- [ ] Needs more people to use and report on how well it works / fits use cases
+- [ ] Needs more people to use and report on how well it works/fits use cases
 - [ ] More documentation
 - [ ] Need better integration with the subdomain gateway feature.